IS-IS Multiarea Networks

 In the previous module we restricted the IS-IS Routing to Level-1 only by disabling the Level-2 adjacencies on the corresponding interfaces.
 If you want to configure a Level-2 only router, you have to disable Level-1 adjacencies in a similar way.

 R1 is part of IS-IS Area 49.0001.
-Please configure Level-2 only adjacencies to R2 (hostif-0/0/1) and R3 (hostif-0/0/2).
-The authentication type is md5, the key-id 2 and the password rtbrick.
+Please configure level-2 only adjacencies to R2 (hostif-0/0/1) and R3 (hostif-0/0/2).
+Also assign the loopback interface to this area.
+The authentication type is md5, the key-id1 is set to 2 and the password rtbrick.

 Click to reveal the answer